-When people talk about getting the best loans for commercial and real estate endeavors, they're often talking about finding the lowest rate commercial mortgage.
+When people talk about getting the best loans for investment property endeavors, they're often talking about finding the lowest rate commercial mortgage.
 However, while the interest rate is a significant consideration when applying for commercial loans, it isn't the only one, and there are even times when it’s better to opt for a loan with a slightly higher rate in order to realize other advantages.
 In fact, here are three instances in particular when you might not want to choose the investment loan solution with the lowest rate.

 1. When you need greater flexibility